savonrb/httpi/README.md

 * [curb](http://rubygems.org/gems/curb) ~> 0.7.8
 * [net/http](http://ruby-doc.org/stdlib/libdoc/net/http/rdoc)

-By default, HTTPI uses the `HTTPClient` adapter.
-But changing the default is fairly easy:
+You can manually specify the adapter to use via:

     HTTPI::Adapter.use = :curb  # or one of [:httpclient, :net_http]

+If you don't specify which adapter to use, HTTPI try to load HTTPClient, then Curb and finally NetHTTP.

 Notice: HTTPI does not force you to install any of these libraries.
-So please make sure to install the HTTP library of your choice and/or add it to your Gemfile.
+If you'd like to use on of the more advanced libraries (HTTPClient or Curb), you have to make sure they're in your LOAD_PATH.
 HTTPI will then load the library when executing HTTP requests.
-HTTPI will fall back to using net/http when any other adapter could not be loaded.

 HTTPI::Request
 --------------